keypom/keypom-docs/docs/Tutorials/Basics/nft-drops.md

 - `senderId`: The current owner of the NFTs that will be sent to Keypom
 - `tokenIds`: A list of all the token IDs to be sent to Keypom during the NFT drop creation process.

-Including the `nftData` parameter makes this drop an NFT drop.
+Including the `nftData` parameter categorizes this as an NFT drop.
 Without it, the Keypom Protocol would treat this drop as a Simple Drop.

 More information on the `nftData` parameter can be found [here](../../keypom-sdk/interfaces/NFTData.md).